npm-wharf/cluster-info-client/README.md

 await client.updateCluster('some-cluster', {key: 'arbitrary'}, {password: 'hunter3'})
 ```

-### removeCluster(name)
+### unregisterCluster(name)

-Un-registry a cluster with the system.
+Un-register a cluster with the system.
 Channel associations will also be removed.

 ```js
 await client.removeCluster('some-cluster')